ddectis/sfwx/README.md

   -Wind Speed & Direction

 Then, it creates an HTML element for each hourly forecast object.
 This element contains a wind direction and speed arrow.
-The arrow is rotated in the direction of the wind and scaled to represent the strengthof the wind
+The arrow is rotated in the direction of the wind and scaled to represent the strength of the wind

 ## Functions